noagrollimund/jocelyn/README.md

     python jocelyn/0_INFO.py
     ```

-6. The second step is to run a script that will perform manual flagging (f), calibration (c) and imaging (i) of your data.
+6. The second step is to run a script that will perform manual flagging (f), calibration (c) and imaging (i) of your data:

     ```
     python jocelyn/1GC.py
+    ```

+7. The third step self-calibrates the data (several rounds of phase-only selfcal, then phase and amplitude selfcal):

+    ```
+    python jocelyn/2GC.py
     ```

 Notes: